SoftwareHeritage/swh-environment/docker/README.rst

 To run the same command from within a container::

-   ~/swh-environment/docker$ docker-compose exec swh-scheduler celery status loader@61704103668c: OK
+   ~/swh-environment/docker$ docker compose exec swh-scheduler celery status loader@61704103668c: OK
    [...]